How To Identify and Care for Different Hair Types and Textures

 • Type 4B: The defined shape of 4B hair results in a 'Z' shaped pattern that tends to bend at sharp angles instead of curling.
 If you have 4B hair, you may deal with dryness and tangles.

 • Type 4C: 4C hair features coarse, densely packed zig-zag-shaped strands that are naturally prone to shrinkage.
 Oftentimes, 4C hair does not retain moisture easily and is prone to breakage when it’s not properly cared for.
+It may also display a few different textures—such as both Z-shaped and S-shaped coils—simultaneously.

 Is It Possible To Have More Than One Curl Pattern Type?